 Creating a sustainable, more integrated, and efficient environment is a key component of UCLA’s operational strategy.
 The implementation of UCPath presents a unique opportunity for UCLA to: 1) implement modern, enterprise technologies, 2) employ best practices, 3) build upon an operational structure to create efficiency and respond to the growing and changing needs of our business over time.

-UCPath will transform human resource, benefits, and payroll services for all UC employees.
-It will improve our technology which improves systems today and accommodates future growth, strengthening our foundation.
+UCPath transforms human resource, benefits, and payroll services for all UC employees.
+It improves our technology which improves systems today and accommodates future growth, strengthening our foundation.
 UCPath will also increase efficiency and productivity by unifying efforts across the UC system.
 The standard processes, shared services center, and new portal mean employees receive better customer service, helping UCLA achieve administrative excellence.
 Finally, all these improvements provide more freedom to focus on UC’s core mission of teaching, research, and public service.